Elive/programmerskblayout/README.rst

  * Uses the default keyboard layout, so you dont't have to learn a new layout (only since version 6)
  * Very easy to remember the location of the new characters

-**Update**: Since version 7 it actually supports other layout of keyboard instead of only spanish, but needs to be verified/added in the script
+**Update**: Since version 7 it actually supports other layouts of keyboard instead of only spanish, but maybe you need to add or fix it, pull requests welcome!

 How the distribution is made
 ============================